Rudy Giuliani: Health

 On August 30, 2025, Giuliani's car was rear-ended on a New Hampshire highway.
-Shortly before, he had stopped to help a victim of domestic violence who had flagged him down, then he had resumed travel.
+Shortly before, he had stopped to help a woman who had flagged him down, then he had resumed travel.
 His car was in motion when he was hit from behind by a speeding vehicle.
-He suffered injuries to his arms and legs, including a fractured vertebra.
-On September 1, Trump announced he would award Giuliani the Presidential Medal of Freedom.
+He suffered arm and leg injuries, a fractured vertebra, cuts and bruises.

+In early May 2026, Giuliani was hospitalized with pneumonia.
+As of May 3, he was in critical but stable condition.
+It was unclear how long he had been hospitalized.
+He was released from the hospital the same month.